Ngadi-Git/cat-photo-app/README.md

 * buttons
 * and other elements to your webpage.

-## In this course, I'll learn and build the most common HTML tags by building my own cat photo app.
+## In this course, I'll learn the most common HTML tags by building my own cat photo app.